VK6NX/Remote_ATU/README.md

 Remote ATU can be used either in remote mode (mounted on mast directly connected to Antenna input) or in common mode (at transceiver end).<br />

+Please note that current version fully supports ExpertSDR2.
+In ExpertSDR3 alpha some features may not work correctly - this is due to current state of TCI protocol (it is WIP and some features are partially or not yet integrated).
+Please also note, that ExpertSDR2 support will be discontnued as soon as ExpertSDR3 is released by EE.

 ###  Features highlights
 * Capability of T-match and 2x L-match configurations within same device.
 It either operates in classic T-match C1-L-C2 mode, or C1-L, or L-C2 mode.
 * Multi-algorithm: each described above mode operates via two different tuning algorithms.